iQIYI Inc. (IQ) Shares Decline Despite Market Challenges

 Morgan Stanley gave a rating of “Equal-Weight” to IQ, setting the target price at $5.10 in the report published on January 19th of the current year.

-Volatility was left at 5.53%, however, over the last 30 days, the volatility rate increased by 3.90%, as shares sank -3.52% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -6.16% lower at present.
+Volatility was left at 5.02%, however, over the last 30 days, the volatility rate increased by 4.35%, as shares surge +0.14% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +0.29% upper at present.

 Stock Fundamentals for IQ